 Headcount planning, a crucial component of strategic workforce planning, is the process by which companies ensure they have the right people, with the right skills, to meet short- and long-term business goals within an established labor budget.
 The process requires a cross-functional team of line-of-business leaders, senior executives and HR and finance specialists able to move expeditiously.

 Why is there a need for speed?
 For one thing, it’s not as if workforce costs are static.
 While the U.S. Bureau of Labor Statistics says that wages and benefit costs increased modestly in Q4 2020, by about 1% and 0.6%, respectively, for civilian employees, most experts believe these costs will continue to rise.
-And as the economy recovers, the available labor pool will shrink.
+And as the economy continues to recover, the available labor pool will shrink.
 A multidisciplinary team delivers a more complete view of goals and can revise strategy quickly if costs jump, the company’s needs change or the right talent proves elusive.

 Headcount Planning vs. Workforce Planning